mbarlow12/shale/README.md

 ### Converting TOML to object

-To use TOML with Shale you have to set adapter you want to use.
+To use TOML with Fido you have to set adapter you want to use.
-Out of the box Shale suports [Tomlib](https://github.com/kgiszczak/tomlib).
+Out of the box Fido suports [Tomlib](https://github.com/kgiszczak/tomlib).
 It also comes with adapter for [toml-rb](https://github.com/emancu/toml-rb) if you prefer that.
 For details see [Adapters](#adapters) section.